gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 [strategy in response to the deprecation of Docker Machine](https://gitlab.com/gitlab-org/gitlab/-/issues/341856) for more details.

+NOTE:
+Docker Machine autoscaler will create one container per VM, regardless of `limit` and `concurrent` configuration.

 ## Overview

 When this feature is enabled and configured properly, jobs are executed on